yhagio/tutorialedge.net/content/golang/secure-coding-in-go-input-validation.md

 - [Top 10 Secure Coding Practices](https://wiki.sei.cmu.edu/confluence/display/seccode/Top+10+Secure+Coding+Practices)
 - [Top 25 Software Errors](https://www.sans.org/top25-software-errors)

 Hopefully you found this tutorial useful, if you did, or if you require further help, then please do not hesitate to let me know in the comments section below!
+And once again, thanks for your time!